 What is it?

-The Course Policy Accommodation (CPA) is appropriate when a student has a chronic physical or mental condition/disability with brief, periodic flare-ups that legitimately impact course attendance/assignments on occasion.
+Attendance, Exam and Assignment Adjustment (AEAA) is appropriate when a student has a chronic physical or mental condition/disability with brief, periodic flare-ups that legitimately impact course attendance/assignments on occasion.

 Please note that this accommodation is specifically designed to build in a slight amount of flexibility around attendance, test dates and course deadlines in order to specifically address the impact of a brief, periodic health or medical experience that interferes with these course activities.
-The CPA is not designed to support a substantial number of missed classes or lengthy assignment extensions or lengthy delays in taking an exam for reasons beyond brief, periodic flare-ups.
+The intent is to provide a small amount of course flexibility to address the brief medical/health impact.

-How to Initiate the Process for the Course Policy Accommodation
+How to Initiate the Process for AEAA

 Option 1: STUDENT WORKS DIRECTLY WITH PROFESSOR – Speak with your professor to make arrangements.
-Students and faculty are encouraged to finalize a specific plan in writing by using the CPA Option 1 Form or by outlining a plan by email.
+Students and faculty are encouraged to finalize a specific plan in writing by using the AEAA Option 1 Form or by outlining a plan by email.
 Details on course attendance adjustments and make-up exam or assignment options, if any, need to be clearly stated in writing.

-Option 2: STUDENT SUBMITS REQUEST TO SAS – Students have the option to request that SAS contact their instructors by submitting the CPA Option 2 Form.
+Option 2: STUDENT SUBMITS REQUEST TO SAS – Students have the option to request that SAS contact their instructors by submitting the AEAA Option 2 Form.
 An Accessibility Consultant will follow up with you and begin creating plans for your courses.

 It is very important that you initiate the process at the beginning of the semester.
 Do not wait until after something is already missed.
 Until a plan is created, no accommodation is in place and the accommodation will not be retroactive to cover missed coursework.
-If you would like to select option 2, be sure to submit the CPA Option 2 form no later than two weeks prior to the withdrawal deadline for the respective semester (1 week prior to the deadline to withdraw for Summer A & B term courses).
+If you would like to select option 2, be sure to submit the AEAA form no later than two weeks prior to the withdrawal deadline for the respective semester (1 week prior to the deadline to withdraw for Summer A & B term courses).
 Withdrawal deadlines can be found on the UCF Academic Calendar.